AnymouseProphet/anymouse/FONTS.md

 them instead of the URW variants.
 I bought my set I think in 2002 as part of a bundle Adobe was selling to typography students, but I do not believe Adobe continues to license them to the general public.
-They might, but I have not seen them offered in a long time, Type 1 Postscript fonts are on their way out as the OpenType font specification solves a lot of problems.
+They might, but I have not seen them offered in a long time, Type 1 PostScript fonts are on their way out as the OpenType font specification solves a lot of problems.

 PDF Fonts